shruti-madan09/zalora/README.md

         "message": "success/failure message"
       }
     ```

-   * **Delete api**: Accepts a product_id and deletes(temporarily/permanently) all information corresponding to the product.
+  * **Delete api**: Accepts product id and deletes(temporarily/permanently) all information corresponding to the product.
-    * ***Soft delete***: Product is simply marked as inactive (updating column ***'is_inactive'*** = 1) but not actually deleted from the DB.
+    * ***Soft Delete***: Product is simply marked as inactive (updating column ***'is_inactive'*** = 1) but not actually deleted from the DB.
     * ***Permanent delete***: All information corresponding to the requested product_id is deleted from the table.
     * First the references of the product will be deleted from relation tables.
     * Then the actual record will be deleted from the ***product*** table.
     * All of the mysql queries needed in above steps will be executed in a single atomic transaction.
     * Once the above transaction has been successfully executed, any unused sourcing values, ingredients and dietary certifications will be deleted from the tables.
     * File name: src/bennjerry/controller.go
     * Function name: ***DeleteData***
     ```